China says has shown 'great restraint' in South China Sea

 "Actually, the larger they are, the more civilian benefits they will bring," Liu said, pointing to the disappearance of Malaysian Airlines flight MH370 last year as evidence of the poor state of search and rescue capabilities in the South China Sea.
 Rescuers initially focused their search on the waterway before moving to the Indian Ocean.

-Liu also repeated Beijing's standard line that while China's building work was for defence, its main focus was civilian.
+Liu also repeated Beijing's standard line that while China's building work was for defense, its main focus was civilian.
 China was building facilities such as lighthouses, while protecting the environment, Liu added.

 He said the focus of the East Asia Summit should be development.